 For example, you can use the different sized standard LEGO bricks to show concepts such as one whole, one-half, one-fourth, one-eighth, and three-fourths.
 You can then take these differently sized bricks to demonstrate adding or subtracting fractions by using LEGOs and put them together or taking them apart.

-If you’re not sure where to start, you can pick up a book on learning fractions with LEGO math.
+If you’re unsure where to start, you can pick up a book on learning fractions with LEGO math.
 This will help deep dive into all of the key ways in which the teacher can teach fractions using LEGO bricks as an aid.

 6. Teach Addition and Subtraction with using LEGOs

 You have to walk before you can run, and you must know how to add or subtract before you can get into more demanding math concepts.
 When you use LEGO math, it provides a simple and easy way to teach both concepts in an engaging way that gives students a tangible representation of how each concept works.
 Here you can either use a Classic Brick Box or larger DUPLO blocks to teach basic principles.
 In our opinion, DUPLO blocks tend to work best for grades two and below.
 To make the most of your LEGO math for addition and subtraction, start by printing some LEGO math addition/subtraction cards onto cardstock.